EventStacks/website/pages/posts/asyncapi-v3-request-reply.md

 This post was originally intended for the AsyncAPI website, but [they had other plans](https://github.com/asyncapi/website/pull/2071#issuecomment-1753486030) and I had already written it, so now you get the pleasure of a teaser instead :smile: Thanks [Heiko Henning](https://github.com/GreenRover), [Hhridyesh Bisht](https://github.com/kakabisht), [Animesh Kumar](https://github.com/AnimeshKumar923), [Sergio Moya](https://github.com/smoya), and [Alejandra Quetzalli](https://github.com/alequetzalli) for the initial reviews :pray:

+A fair warning, this post is very cut and dry and goes straight to the point assuming some of the basic knowledge of the other v3 changes.
+If you want more in-depth information, take a look here: https://v3.asyncapi.com/blog/release-notes-3.0.0

-A common messaging pattern is [request and reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html) and up until now it has been near impossible to describe it in AsyncAPI, that changes with AsyncAPI v3.
-And within it we will se there are different sub-patterns that of course are all supported in AsyncAPI v3.
-Enough talk, lets jump straight into it.
+A common messaging pattern is [request and reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html) and up until now, it has been near impossible to describe it in AsyncAPI, that changes with AsyncAPI v3.
+Within it, we will see there are different sub-patterns that of course are all supported, but enough talk, let's jump straight into it.

 # Describing a requester